George Earl Maney: Mexican-American War

-Antebellum career
+Return to civilian life

 When hostilities ceased, Maney returned home.
 He studied law, passed his bar exam in 1850, and established a law practice in Franklin.
 It became quite successful.
 Maney subsequently entered politics and was elected to the Tennessee State Legislature.

 American Civil War

 Following the secession of Tennessee and the beginning of the American Civil War, Maney joined the Rock City Guards, a Nashville militia.
 He subsequently enlisted in the Confederate States Army as a captain in the 11th Tennessee Volunteer Infantry.
 On May 6, 1861, he was promoted to colonel of the 1st Tennessee.
 He served in western Virginia, first under Robert E. Lee at the Battle of Cheat Mountain and later under Thomas J. "Stonewall" Jackson at Bath and Romney.

 Maney asked for a reassignment to his native Tennessee, which was threatened by Union forces.
 As an officer in the Army of Tennessee, Maney participated in the Battle of Shiloh and was promoted on April 16, 1862, to brigadier general.
 He led his brigade in the battles of Perryville, Chickamauga, and Murfreesboro.
 In November 1863, he was wounded severely in his arm during the Chattanooga Campaign.
 He was on medical leave for much of the rest of the year.

-In 1864, Maney commanded a division in William J. Hardee's corps during the Atlanta Campaign.
+In 1864, Maney commanded a division in William J. Hardee's corps during the Atlanta campaign.
 He was captured in August and later released, but he did not return to active field duty because of problems with his wounded arm.
 Hardee recommended that Maney be promoted to major general, but the request was not fulfilled.
-Maney surrendered following the Carolinas Campaign and was paroled on May 1, 1865, at Greensboro, North Carolina.
+Maney surrendered following the Carolinas campaign and was paroled on May 1, 1865, at Greensboro, North Carolina.